julianeon/julianeon/README.md

 I like coding, [running](https://goldengaterunningclub.org/) (former member) and [books](books.md).

-I also like to hunt for good repos on here, like this one on [complex systems](https://github.com/ByteByteGoHq/system-design-101).
+I also like to hunt for good repos on here and on GitLab, like this one on [complex systems](https://github.com/ByteByteGoHq/system-design-101).

 Also, I'm friendly.
 Say hi, on Telegram or Discord, at @julianeon.